jasonbayton/11ty/_src/projects/managed-settings/index.md

 *For organisations, EDU, or charities with budget constraints, please get in touch.*

 If your organisation leverages multiple organisation IDs as one company, licence your primary ID.
 If each ID is an individual organisation please licence accordingly.
-I won't know either way, but the earnings go towards funding continued projects and free support in the ecosystem.
+I won't know either way, but the earnings go towards funding continued projects and free support in the ecosystem, so I'd appreciate playing fair.

 ### For vendors